Orosi Valley Costa Rica

 Its striking Cathedral dating back to 1639 is a place of pilgrimage and millions of people make the arduous journey there on foot from all over the country at the beginning of every August.
-Its sacred black Madonna, La Negrita, draws people all year round, and it is a great place to break up your journey and see the most important religious monument in the country.
+In Orosi, its sacred black Madonna, La Negrita, draws people all year round, and it is a great place to break up your journey and see the most important religious monument in the country.

 Unbeatable Views of the Orosi Valley

 Out of Cartago you don’t have to drive far before you reach the beautiful Orosi Valley, with the River Reventazon carving its way through the valley floor.
 One of the area’s best views can be found at the Sanchiri Hotel and Restaurant.
 Start your day with a traditional breakfast, ‘gallo pinto’, as you look down across the sweeping hills as birds of prey circle the skies above.
 Then on to Costa Rica’s oldest church in constant use, the picture postcard Iglesia de San José de Orosi.
 With its beautifully manicured gardens and simple interior, it has character and charm that make it extremely special, and worth visiting.
 The Orosi Valley is full of historical, cultural, and natural wonders that give you an insight in to the real Costa Rica.

 Orosi Valley - Trails at Tapanti National Park